Does the image hold?

 What LSI Measures

-LSI analyzes an image through five geometric primitives: Δx (centroid drift), rᵥ (void ratio), ρᵣ (rupture proxy), θ (tilt), and dₛ (skeleton depth).
-These combine into three structural scores — Stability (S), Consequence (K), Recursion (R) — which roll into a single LSI100 composite.
+LSI analyzes an image through a number of geometric primitives such as: Δx (centroid drift), rᵥ (void ratio), ρᵣ (rupture proxy).
+These types of primitives can combine into structural scores such as Stability, Consequence, or Recursion, which roll into a single LSI100 composite.
 It’s not about polish; it’s about whether the form survives stress.

 Using the two figure set above, the Standard ML Metrics signal dataset fidelity, prompt alignment, and pixel-level similarity.
 Figure 1 reads “better” by ML metrics (closer to data, smoother, safer), the second a little lesser so.
 Both figures “look right” to these metrics, with only minor differences between the frontal and angled drawings.
 From an ML standpoint, both are high-quality, prompt-matching images.